harvardschoolofmouse/SpikeStudio/README.md

 # SpikeStudio
 Spike sorting visualization, processing and analysis tools

-Created: Allison Hamilos with contributions from Lingfeng Hou
+    Created: Allison Hamilos with contributions from Lingfeng Hou<br>

-Modified 4/18/2023
+    Modified 4/18/2023<br>
     Version 0.1.2

 -------------------------
 ## Getting started:

 - Download or open Matlab 2023a +
 - Clone SpikeStudio repo and add to your path.
-    -- Note, you may also need dependencies from HSOManalysisPackages.
+    - Note, you may also need dependencies from HSOManalysisPackages.
 If something doesn't work, let us know.

 You will also need to add the following toolboxes using the Add-Ons manager: